rocijf28/asw2425_0/README.md

 - **User service**.
 Express service that handles the insertion of new users in the system.
 - **Auth service**.
 Express service that handles the authentication of users.
+- **LLM service**.
+Express service that handles the communication with the LLM.
 - **Gateway service**.
 Express service that is exposed to the public and serves as a proxy to the two previous ones.
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.